MarkBaggett/domain_stats2/README.md

 ```
 student@573:~/Documents/domain_stats2$ wget -q -O- http://127.0.0.1:8000/markbaggett.com
-{"seen_by_web": "2015-12-12 19:34:59", "seen_by_us": "2019-11-08 10:03:17.411863", "seen_by_you":"FIRST-CONTACT", "rank": -1, "other": "{}"}
+{"seen_by_web": "2015-12-12 19:34:59", "seen_by_us": "2019-06-08 10:03:17.411863", "seen_by_you":"FIRST-CONTACT", "rank": -1, "other": "{}"}
 ```
 The domain markbaggett.com wasn't in the local database on my server so it had to go off and ask the community server for that information.
 It got back a "seen_by_web" date of 12-12-2015.
 This is the domains registration date.
-It also has a date for "seen_by_us".
+Technically this is an "ESTABLISHED" domain, but it wasn't in the local database yet.
+It will probably be pushed to the client database with a future update.
+Notice there is a date for "seen_by_us".
 That is the first time ANYONE using domain_stats queried the central server for that domain.
-If no one had ever asked about that domain this would have been "FIRST-CONTACT".
+Someone using domain stats say that back on July 8th.
+That is a few months ago so it isn't brand new to the community.
+If no one using domain stats had ever asked about that domain this would have been "FIRST-CONTACT".
+Last we can see it is again the FIRST-CONTACT for our organization.

 A domain with a very recent "seen_by_web", "seen_by_us" and "seen_by_you" date should be investigated.
 The vast majority of domains have been around for a few years before they are stable and gain popularity.
 Domains used by attackers are usually established shortly before they are used.

 Anytime you see "FIRST-CONTACT" on a domain that has been running for some period of time it is at the least a good thing to be aware of.
 If it is the FIRST CONTACT for both you and the community then that is even more interesting.
+(Unless of course you are of the few beta testers where the community is very small and not much different that seen_by_you.)

 ![Overview](overview.jpg)